RB4 2020 IN: Certain concrete reinforcing bar

 If undertakings were to be accepted, the investigation and the collection of provisional duties would be suspended.
 Notwithstanding the acceptance of an undertaking, an exporter may request that the CBSA’s investigation be completed and that the CITT complete its injury inquiry.

-Notice of the initiation of this investigation is being published in the Canada Gazette pursuant to subparagraph 34(1)(a)(ii) of SIMA.
+A notice of this preliminary determination of dumping will be published in the Canada Gazette pursuant to paragraph 38(3)(a) of SIMA.

-This Statement of Reasons will be posted on the CBSA’s website at the address below.
+This Statement of Reasons is posted on the CBSA’s website at the address below.
 For further information, please contact the officers identified as follows:

 SIMA Registry and Disclosure Unit